TarasKataryna/test-one/README.md

 # Internal records processing and report creation AWS lambda function logic
 **Description**
 <br>In this example, the logic demonstrated is generic and can handle different data depending on the parameter passed from the banking program.
 It retrieves the necessary data, converts it into a CSV file, saves a backup, encrypts this file, and transfers it to the bank's SFTP server, essentially for reporting purposes.
 Additionally, this logic is specifically for an AWS Lambda function.
+<br>In *ConvertTransactionToTransactionalData* method i use *using* keyword to prevent any memory leaks and to clean up unmanaged resources.
 ```csharp
 public async Task SendTransactionalDataToBank(DateTime dateToProcess, Solution solution, bool isLambda)
 {